talestonini/talestonini.com-v0.5/src/main/resources/pages/About.md

 satisfy my own curiosity about which posts attract more attention.
 For the sake of full transparency, this is what I
 collect:

-- Count of visits per page (not linked to visitor)
+- Count of visits per page (not linked to visitor);
-- Personal identifiers that visitors utilise in their social accounts used to log into my website
+- Personal identifiers that visitors utilise in their social accounts used to log into my website;
-- Comments (and likes in the future) left on the posts by logged in visitors
+- Comments (and likes in the future) left on the posts by logged in visitors.